joshluisaac/rubicon-farm-water-delivery/Readme.md

 These changes are also flushed/written to disk to prevent lost updates on next application restart and to keep both the in-memory cache and dataset in a eventually consistent state.
 The dataset path is located here [here](data/DeliveryOrderDataSet.json).
 On startup, the application gets preloaded and initialized with a set of delivery orders from the same JSON dataset.

+## Deliverables

+1. **Swagger2 API documentation**: The project comes shipped with swagger which documents the API contracts and allows the user to interact with the various endpoints.
+2. **Sample request and response documentation**: Sample request and response snippets

 ## Package structure